Low float stocks can make for amazing penny stock trade setups — if you know what to look for.

 Why Should You Trade Low Float Stocks?

 Low float stocks can be great for traders with small accounts … if they move in the direction you’re trading.
-For example, don’t short a low float on its first green day running on news.

 Benefits of Trading Low Float Stocks

 Here’s the thing: these stocks have limited supply.
 So any catalyst that leads to demand (or lack thereof) can have a larger effect on available shares.
-The stock can be more volatile.
+The stock moves can be more volatile.

-So is good or bad for traders?
+Is this good or bad for traders?
 Kinda both, actually.
 It simultaneously raises the risk and potential rewards.
-Let’s talk about the risks…

 Risks of Low Float Stocks